-One existing bulk generalization to a mixed-state scenario is the multipartite EWCS~\cite{Yuan:2024yfg,Bao:2018gck}.
+One existing bulk generalization to a mixed-state scenario is the multipartite EWCS $E_W(A:B:C)$~\cite{Yuan:2024yfg,Bao:2018gck}.
 While this quantity reduces to the original multi-entropy in the pure state limit, it resembles more with the EWCS.
-Indeed, if one takes a bipartite limit, it becomes the EWCS rather than the entanglement entropy.
+Indeed, if one takes a bipartite mixed-state limit, it becomes the EWCS rather than the entanglement entropy.
 Thus, a naive substitution will not extrapolate the bipartite case.

 Our proposal for the holographic multi-classical correlation is summarized in Fig.~\ref{fig:multi-J}.
-Namely, we substitute the entropy part $S(A)$ with the multi-entropy $S(A:B;C)$ as if $\rho_{ABC}$ is a pure state.
-In other words, we find the multi-entropy surface homologous to both $A$ and $B$ while the boundaries of $C$ with the purifying subsystem $D$ are ignored, implying the multi-entropy surface is not homologous to $C$.
+Namely, we substitute the entropy part $S(A)$ with the multi-entropy $S(A:B;C)\equiv S(A:B:CD)$ as if $\rho_{ABC}$ is a pure state.
+In other words, we find the multi-entropy surface homologous to both $A$ and $B$ while the boundaries of $C$ with the purifying subsystem $D$ are ignored, implying the multi-entropy surface is not homologous to $C$ only.
 Thus, this mixed-state multi-entropy is not symmetric under the exchange $A,B\leftrightarrow C$ but only symmetric between $A\leftrightarrow B$.
 This is a desired feature, which is common with the entanglement entropy $S(A)\neq S(B)$ for a mixed bipartite state $\rho_{AB}$.
 To emphasize the asymmetry, we denote this mixed-state multi-entropy of $\rho_{ABC}$ by $S(A:B;C)$, where the subsystems that are homologous to the multi-entropy surface are placed before the semicolon.